thiago-arine/thiago-arine/README.md

 # :jigsaw: Experience

 Passionate about technology and problem-solving, I am a Systems Development student eager to explore the vast world of software engineering.
-As I embark on this journey, I am building a solid foundation in Python, C, JavaScript, HTML, and CSS, with a particular interest in web development and backend programming.
+As I embark on this journey, I am building a solid foundation in Python, C, JavaScript, HTML and CSS, with a particular interest in web development and backend programming.

 Beyond coding, I enjoy collaborating on projects, refining my skills with Git and GitHub, and learning from the developer community.
 I aim to master the technical aspects and understand how technology can create meaningful and efficient solutions.